• Charcoal Champ Chinese BBQ Review

 The sashimi selection cannot be faulted.
 If you prefer your raw fish without rice, you won’t be disappointed with the freshness and quality they provide.

-I was refused entry at a restaurant I researched.
-I mention this as a preface to what happened next.
+I WAS REFUSED ENTRY at the French Bouillon restaurant I researched.
+This is to preface to what happened next.
 I hot-footed it there, knowing that the opening hours were all over the shop.
+Bouillon restaurants are mostly a Parisian thing.

 I found another, by chance that I was passing by.
 This is what happens when you look up at your new surroundings.
 Travelling to a new place, while clutching your phone, can mean you miss out on what’s actually going on.